nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### 7.8 Deleting a Task

-1. Deleting a task while all task are being shown
+1. Deleting a task while all tasks are being shown.
    1. Prerequisites: List all tasks using the `listt` command.
 At least 1 task in the list.
    2. Test case: `deletet 1`<br>
       Expected: First task is deleted from the list.
 Details of the deleted task shown in the feedback message.